ma1ex/CSViewer/README.md

 ## License

 Distributed under the MIT license.
+See ``LICENSE.md`` for more information.